RetroStack/2332_2364-ROM_Adapter/README.md

 #### Bank Switching

 The adapter allows for bank-switching of various ROMs.
 Depending on the size of the ROM used, only certain pins may be configurable.
 For example, a 27256 ROM has 15 address pins.
-The adapter exposes 13 of these pins to the bottom pins, leaving 2 additional pins available for bank-switching.
+The adapter exposes 13 of these pins to the bottom pins, leaving 2 additional address lines available for bank-switching.
+A 27512 would then have 3 additional address lines.

 **NOTE**: Keep in mind that the bits are active-low.
 This means that if you want to set a `1` on a specific address, you leave it unbridged.
 If you want a `0`, you should bridge it.
 See below for more details on why it was designed this way.